simeononsecurity/simeononsecurity.ch/content/articles/the-power-of-docker/index.en.md

 ## Conclusion:

-In conclusion, **Docker** is a powerful tool that has transformed the way software applications are developed, deployed, and managed in modern enterprises.
+Wrapping up, **Docker** is a powerful tool that has transformed the way software applications are developed, deployed, and managed in modern enterprises.
 With its ability to improve application portability, increase efficiency and speed, improve security, and simplify development and deployment, Docker has become an essential tool for organizations looking to stay competitive and drive innovation.
 Whether you're a developer, operations engineer, or enterprise leader, Docker has something to offer and is worth considering as a key component of your technology stack.